 I know this is about as simple as it gets but I had to finally share this with you all.
-It is a great quick, healthy snack or way to start your day.
+It’s a great quick, healthy snack or breakfast.
 If I hadn’t of seen it before, I would never have thought to make it myself.
 I first spied this creation on an Instagram account that I follow many moons ago and it has stuck with me ever since.
-So here it is, in all it’s simplicity for you to gather your ingredients and make one for yourself!
+So here it is, in all it’s simplicity, for you to gather your ingredients and make one for yourself!

 Want to watch a quick hyper-lapse video on how to make a banana boat?
 Check out the one I posted on Instagram!